iomesh/docs/docs/cluster-operations/scale-out-cluster.md

    To increase the capacity of the IOMesh cluster, you can choose to add chunk pods by following these steps:

-   - Find `chunk` in `iomesh.yaml`, the default configuration file exported during IOMesh installation, and then edit `replicaCount`.
-The value of `replicaCount` is the total number of chunk pods after scaling out.
+   - Locate `chunk` in `iomesh.yaml`, the default configuration file exported during IOMesh installation.
+Then modify the value of `replicaCount`, which represents the total number of chunk pods.

       ```yaml
       chunk: